-This document outlines how Jason McCartney processes and manages personal data and:
+This document outlines how Jason McCartney MP processes and manages personal data and:

 • Identifies the data controller.

 • Explains the lawful basis for processing personal data.

 • Outlines the personal data held and processed.